dmavridis/AI-Sudoku-Solver/README.md

 ### Code

-* `solutions.py` - You'll fill this in as part of your solution.
+* `solution.py` - Fill in the required functions in this file to complete the project.
-* `solution_test.py` - Do not modify this.
-You can test your solution by running `python solution_test.py`.
+* `test_solution.py` - You can test your solution by running `python -m unittest`.
-* `PySudoku.py` - Do not modify this.
-This is code for visualizing your solution.
+* `PySudoku.py` - This is code for visualizing your solution.
-* `visualize.py` - Do not modify this.
-This is code for visualizing your solution.
+* `visualize.py` - This is code for visualizing your solution.

 ### Visualizing

-To visualize your solution, please only assign values to the values_dict using the ```assign_values``` function provided in function.py
+To visualize your solution, please only assign values to the values_dict using the `assign_value` function provided in solution.py

-### Data
+### Submission

-The data consists of a text file of diagonal sudokus for you to solve.
+Before submitting your solution to a reviewer, you are required to submit your project to Udacity's Project Assistant, which will provide some initial feedback.

+The setup is simple.
+If you have not installed the client tool already, then you may do so with the command `pip install udacity-pa`.

+To submit your code to the project assistant, run `udacity submit` from within the top-level directory of this project.
+You will be prompted for a username and password.
+If you login using google or facebook, visit [this link](https://project-assistant.udacity.com/auth_tokens/jwt_login) for alternate login instructions.

+This process will create a zipfile in your top-level directory named sudoku-<id>.zip.
+This is the file that you should submit to the Udacity reviews system.